Andrew03/transformer-abstractive-summarization/README.md

-# transformer-abstractive-summarization

-Code for the paper "Deep Transformers for Abstractive Summarization"
+Code for the paper "Efficient Adaption of Pretrained Transformers for Abstractive Summarization"

 ## Requirements

 To run the training script in [train.py](train.py) you will need in addition:
 - PyTorch (version >=0.4)
 - tqdm
-- rouge
+- pyrouge
 - [newsroom](https://github.com/clic-lab/newsroom)
 - tensorflow (cpu version is ok)
+- nltk
 - spacy (and 'en' model)

 You can download the weights of the OpenAI pre-trained version by cloning [Alec Radford's repo](https://github.com/openai/finetune-transformer-lm) and placing the `model` folder containing the pre-trained weights in the present repo.

 In order to run this code, you will need to pre-process the datasets using bpe through the scripts provided in [scripts](scripts)
 ## Dataset Preprocessing